bh107/benchpress/benchmarks/nbody_nice/python_numpy/issues.rst

-Initialization is horribly slow when running with Bohrium.
+Visualization does not work when running with Bohrium since it relies on NumPy masked array.